-To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in October for National Swap Day or November for National Recycling Week.
+To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in November for National Recycling Week.
 Public swap parties can be listed on our National Recycling Week Events page.

-Below is a list of community recycling initiatives you could start in your area:
+Below are community recycling initiatives you could start in your area:

-Start your own reuse centre with the guidance of Community Recycling Ventures.
+Start your own reuse centre with the guidance of the Community Recycling Network Australia.
 Reduce waste to landfill and provide sustainable employment and training to local residents.